-This seminar is designed for graduate students with strong interest in global health.
+This course is designed for graduate students with strong interests in global health.
 Over the past 30 years, China has experienced fast economic growth and emerged as a major player in the global community.
-The public health system in China has also undergone a series of substantial reforms from state-owned health care system to the marketisation of healthcare and to the reintroduction of universal healthcare.
-Meanwhile, rapid economic growth and the societal transition have resulted in changing epidemiological profiles.
-For example, more than 80% of deaths in China are attributed to chronic conditions compared to 20% in less than 50 years ago; the child obesity rate is increasing at a faster rate than that in U.S. Thus China becomes an ideal site to understand the social determinants of health and to compare public health systems.
-Students will attend lectures delivered by faculty in Nanjing Medical University, take field trips to various public health agencies and organisations, and visit sites of historical, economic and cultural significance for the maximum exposure to global public health experience.
+The healthcare system in China has also undergone a series of substantial reforms from state-owned health care system to marketization of healthcare and to reintroduction of universal healthcare.
+Meanwhile, rapid economic growth and societal transition has resulted in changing epidemiological profiles.
+For example, more than 80% of deaths in China are attributed to chronic conditions compared to 20% in less than 50 years ago; the child obesity rate is increasing at a faster rate than that in U.S. The proportion of elderly is increasing rapidly because of one-child policy and longer lifespan.
+Thus China becomes an ideal site to understand the social determinants of health and to compare healthcare systems.
+Students will attend lectures delivered by faculty in Xiamen University, take field trips to various public health agencies and healthcare organizations, and visit sites of historical, economic and cultural significance for the maximum exposure to global public health experience.

 Class time: May 14—May 29, 2016 (in China).
 In addition, two separate orientations for students (one about Chinese culture and one on public health system in China) will be scheduled in in April 2016.
 Students will present research in the Graduate Students Research Symposium of Nanjing Medical University.
 Students’ presentation to SPH faculty and students will be scheduled in September 2018 (see course schedule for details).

 Note: This course is highly intensive.
 We’ll start course activities the next day you arrive in China.
 Keep in mind that there is 13-hour time difference between Beijing time and U.S. CDT in summer.
 Plus, the flight from US to China is about 14 hours.
 If you are not physically fit for international travelling and intensive summer course, you may not be the ideal candidate for this course.